 He has been an active researcher and educator in the parallel and distributed simulation field and has devoted his career to this subject.
 He has authored or co-authored hundreds of technical papers on this topic, including seven award-winning publications and three books, one devoted entirely to parallel and distributed simulation systems.
 He led the development of parallel and distributed simulation software systems, including the Georgia Tech Time Warp (GTW) simulation executive and the Federated Simulation Development Kit (FDK).
 He has given numerous keynote addresses and tutorials on parallel and distributed simulation at leading conferences.
-He led the definition of the time management services for the High Level Architecture for Modeling and Simulation: Transactions of the Society for Modeling and Simulation International, as well as a founding area editor for ACM Transactions on Modeling and Computer Simulation.
+He led the definition of the time management services for the High Level Architecture for Modeling and Simulation standard (IEEE 1516).
+Fujimoto has served as Co-Editor-in-Chief of the journal Simulation: Transactions of the Society for Modeling and Simulation International, as well as a founding area editor for ACM Transactions on Modeling and Computer Simulation.